 6) But recovery is attainable.

-Finally, recovery—though a life-long process—is attainable.
+Finally, recovery—though a lifelong process—is attainable.
 People who struggle with addiction can live a meaningful life again.
-Ken Kilpatrick, a recovering drug addict, speaks to this and offers advice to those still struggling: “Your addiction is a different kind of school and you can use the tough lessons you learned for your good.
+They can strengthen their recovery with healthy habits and a support system.
+Through professional therapy, they can explore complex factors that may have contributed to their addiction.
+Ken Kilpatrick, a recovering drug addict, offers advice and inspiration to those still struggling: “Your addiction is a different kind of school and you can use the tough lessons you learned for your good.
 As you step into sobriety, you are entering a whole new world—and it’s not a bad place.
 After your body and brain are fully detoxed, take inventory of who you are.
 You walked a long bloody road at war with yourself, your addiction, and those who loved you most.
 But now, it’s peacetime.
 Face the shame regarding things you’ve done and focus on the person who you want to be and work toward new goals.
 Because you made it out of the prison of substance abuse, you will be able to accomplish anything you set your mind to and work for.
 As you grow in your sobriety, don’t bury your past—tell others.
 I tell my family, my friends, and even my employees.
 Why?
 I want them to be acutely aware of the lifelong struggle with relapse I face.
 By being honest with them, I am less likely to fall because they keep a close eye on me and help me save me from myself.”

 Start a Relationship with An Exceptional Counselor